dgnorth/DriftUe4Plugin/README.md

 You'll need to enable at least Drift, and DriftEditor.
 For Steam and Oculus authentication support, you also need to enable DriftSteam, and DriftOculus.

+Copy the ErrorReporter module to your Source folder.
+This module is not part of the plugin as it's also useful on its own, and must expose headers, and some default implementations.
+Prefereably this would be part of the engine, but it's not.

 Open the Project Settings pane and go to the Pugins/Drift section.
 Enter the relevant data there.

 Somehwere during startup, you'll want to authenticate the player.
 In the editor and by default it'll